d12frosted/elpa-mirror/gnu/so-long-readme.txt

 simply aren't optimised (remotely) for this scenario, so performance can suffer significantly.

-When such files are detected, the command `so-long' is automatically called, overriding certain minor modes and variables with performance implications (all configurable), in order to enhance performance in the buffer.
+When so-long detects such a file, it calls the command `so-long', which overrides certain minor modes and variables (you can configure the details) to improve performance in the buffer.

 The default action enables the major mode `so-long-mode' in place of the mode that Emacs selected.
 This ensures that the original major mode cannot affect performance further, as well as making the so-long activity more obvious to the user.
-These kinds of minified files are typically not intended to be edited, so not providing the usual editing mode in such cases will rarely be an issue.
-However, should the user wish to do so, the original state of the buffer may be reinstated by calling `so-long-revert' (the key binding for which is advertised when the major mode change occurs).
-If you prefer that the major mode not be changed, the `so-long-minor-mode' action can be configured.
+These kinds of minified files are typically not intended to be edited, so not providing the usual editing mode in such cases will rarely be an issue; however you can restore the buffer to its original state by calling `so-long-revert' (the key binding of which is advertised when the major mode change occurs).
+If you prefer that the major mode not be changed in the first place, there is a `so-long-minor-mode' action available, which you can select by customizing the `so-long-action' user option.

-The user options `so-long-action' and `so-long-action-alist' determine what will happen when `so-long' and `so-long-revert' are invoked, allowing alternative actions (including custom actions) to be configured.
+The user options `so-long-action' and `so-long-action-alist' determine what `so-long' and `so-long-revert' will do, enabling you to configure alternative actions (including custom actions).
 As well as the major and minor mode actions provided by this library, `longlines-mode' is also supported by default as an alternative action.

 Note that while the measures taken can improve performance dramatically when dealing with such files, this library does not have any effect on the